How to Safely Access Snapchat while Visiting China

 China’s Internet protocol gives the government the ability to not only block websites to all citizens in the country but it can also monitor individual citizens since three Internet Service Providers, all owned by the government, are the only way Chinese citizens can get online.

 The control is so thorough that outside experts have called it the “Great Firewall of China.”
-But that doesn’t mean people living, visiting, or working in China can’t get the sites they want to visit.
+But that doesn’t mean people visiting China, for work or pleasure, can’t get the sites they want to visit.

 China’s Stance on VPN